nabeelmukhtar/CarND-Vehicle-Detection/writeup_report.md

 #### 1. Explain how (and identify where in your code) you extracted HOG features from the training images.

-The code for this step is contained in the first code cell of the IPython notebook (or in lines # through # of the file called `some_file.py`).
+The code for this step is contained in the code cells #3 and #4 of the IPython notebook.

 I started by reading in all the `vehicle` and `non-vehicle` images.
 Here is an example of one of each of the `vehicle` and `non-vehicle` classes:

 ![alt text][image1]

 I then explored different color spaces and different `skimage.hog()` parameters (`orientations`, `pixels_per_cell`, and `cells_per_block`).
 I grabbed random images from each of the two classes and displayed them to get a feel for what the `skimage.hog()` output looks like.

 Here is an example using the `YCrCb` color space and HOG parameters of `orientations=9`, `pixels_per_cell=(8, 8)` and `cells_per_block=(2, 2)`:

 ![alt text][image2]

 #### 2. Explain how you settled on your final choice of HOG parameters.

-I tried various combinations of parameters and...
+I tried various combinations of parameters in the classifier and settled for these parameters.

 ```python
 ### Tweak these parameters and see how the results change.